Otto Willmann

-Otto Willmann (1839-1920) was a German philosopher and educator, in the tradition of Johann Friedrich Herbart.
+Otto Willmann (24 April 1839, Polnisch Lissa – 1 July 1920, Leitmeritz) was a German philosopher and educator, in the tradition of Johann Friedrich Herbart.

 A devout Catholic, Willmann was the leading German Catholic scholar in education of his time.
-He taught at the German University of Prague (now Charles University) from 1872 until 1905.
+In 1862, he received his doctorate from the University of Berlin with the dissertation De figuris grammaticis.
+He taught at the German University of Prague from 1872 until 1905.
 Willmann was a contributor to the Catholic Encyclopedia.
 In the history of ideas, he is also known for rediscovering Agostino Steuco's work De perenni philosophia.

-Family

 Willmann was married to Franziska Biller, with whom he had four children.
 His daughter Charlotte married the publisher Hermann Herder.